mdselimme/Digital-Wallet-Service-Backend-Node-Ts-Mongoose/Readme.md

     "email": string,
     "password":string, //Password should be five character long and number format "phone": string, //11 digit bd format
-    "role": string //Only role is Agent or User
+    "role": string //Only role is Agent or User (default user) and optional }
-}
 ```